The above quote is from Facebook. They are a photo storage giant. 90 billion photos. Can you imagine?!

 - Now that you have a good idea of how many original photos you have…you need to start deleting.
 This is usually the hardest part for people because keeping the image seems easier than deleting.
 It’s not.
 I’ve even had clients who had no idea who people in the photo were…but were sure they should keep it.
 Why?!
 I might figure it out someday.
 Ahem…no you won’t.
 No one is so bored they peruse old digital photos to see if they can remember people they forgot.
 It’s not going to happen.
 Delete.

 - Now that you have your digital photo collection organized, decluttered, tagged it’s time to get it off your hard drive.
 There are a lot of great cloud services.
 I use Forever and I love it.
 I have an app on my phone and iPad so I can have all my photos handy and they don’t take up any of my storage space.
-I can make quick gifts and have them shipped.
-I can even share photo albums with my friends and family.
+It’s easy to make quick gifts and have them shipped.
+My photos are even shareable with my friends and family.
 Not to mention they are safe from technical glitches (dropping my phone) that can happen when your photos aren’t backed up.

 I hope this has given you some great ideas on how to move digitally clutter free into the New Year.
 Happy 2017!!